lilhumanoid/HeatandHealth_EDA/README.md

 # Exploratory data analyses: CDC Heat + Health Index

+These are exploratory data analyses using the [Center for Disease Control and Prevention (CDC) Heat & Health Tracker](https://ephtracking.cdc.gov/Applications/heatTracker/).
+These data will ground our future work analyzing the effects of extreme heat on human health, especially on the health of marginalized populations.

 ## EDA1: Weekly Average Max Temperature
 | Data source | Location filter | Date range |
 |-------------|-----------------|------------|